manetu/temporal-clojure-sdk/doc/workflows.md

 ### Promises

-Specific methods naturally return Workflow-safe Promises, such as invoking an Activity from a Workflow.
+Certain operations naturally return Workflow-safe Promises, such as invoking an Activity from a Workflow.
 The Clojure SDK integrates these Workflow-safe Promises with the [promesa](https://github.com/funcool/promesa) library.
 This section serves to document their use and limitations.

 #### Safe to use